All Episodes

 The banks had to give out loans.

-They had to give out these bad loans or face getting a bad community reinvestment act raving.
+They had to give out these bad loans or face getting a bad Community Reinvestment Act raving.

-And if you got a low community reinvestment act raving, the government would punish you in any number of ways.
+And if you got a low Community Reinvestment Act raving, the government would punish you in any number of ways because the Community Reinvestment Act was financial regulation.

 What else would you call it?

-So here are these banks, subject to financial regulation, they're being told what no trained banker would ever do.
+They're being told what no trained banker would ever do.

-And the Oxcords get their big house or their house, and they're living there, and they're and then they're fat, dumb, and happy, and Barney Frank's happy because we have no affordable housing in America now.
+And the Oxcords get their big house or their house, and they're living there, and they're fat, dumb, and happy.

 The threat, affordable housing.

-Now Barney's out there saying, I never said that.
+Now, Barney's out there saying, I never said that.

-I said people still went.
+I said people should rent.

 Yes, you did.